Dolce Cafe and Bakery, 8821 Central Ave. (at Arrow), Montclair; closed Mondays

 This is a new one for this blog, a completely new Restaurant of the Week post about a restaurant I’ve posted about before.
 In this case, Dolce remodeled, added a bar and sharpened its focus, going from French-American bistro food to American gastropub.
 Hence, even though the owner is the same, the old review scarcely applies anymore.

 I liked the old Dolce, but I like the new Dolce better.
 It’s still too vast, seating 150, but a wedge-shaped area that was only lightly used is now a bar, a smart move.
-Under the glass bartop lie rows of pennies.
+Under the glass bartop lie rows of pennies, said to be $70 worth.
 The restaurant lighting is still too dim for me — it’s difficult to read anywhere but outdoors or in the cafe seating by the windows — but at least as a gastropub the atmospheric lighting is logical.

 The menu is shorter and punchier.
 They do breakfast on weekends.
 A Florentine scrambler ($8) with bacon, English muffin and crisp potatoes was one of the finer Inland Valley breakfasts I’ve had.
 On another visit a yogurt parfait with fresh fruit ($5-ish) was okay, but I had expected more fruit and more than a thimbleful of granola.